forbajato/forbajato.github.com/_posts/2016-03-06-rpi-gpio-hello-world.md

 layout: post
 title: "Raspberry Pi GPIO "Hello World"
 description: "The 'Hello World' of the physical computing realm is blinking an LED.
 Here is how to do it with an RPi running RPi.GPIO on Raspbian Wheezy."
 summary: "The first step in the world of physical computing is generally to wire up an LED and make it blink.
-The RPi's GPIO pins make this quite simple, even with older models.
-Here is how to do it with an Raspberry Pi B+."
+The RPi's GPIO pins make this quite simple, even with older models."
 category: "Tutorials"
 tags: [blog, physical computing, python, raspberrypi]
 ---